orangeduck/CPP_COMPLETE/README.md

 A Brainfuck interpreter written in the C preprocessor.

-There has been much speculation, but I believe this is the first demonstrative proof that the C preprocessor is turing complete.
-This uses no GCC extensions and other than the rules for macro evaluation the only "features" it takes advantage of are token pasting and VA_ARG macros.
+There has been much speculation on the turing completeness of the C Preprocessor, but I believe this is the first demonstrative proof that the C preprocessor _is_ turing complete.
+This uses no GCC extensions and other than the rules for macro evaluation the only "features" it takes advantage of are token pasting and variable argument macros.

 Thanks to [pfultz](https://github.com/pfultz2/Cloak/wiki/Is-the-C-preprocessor-Turing-complete%3F) and the many others for their contributions and ideas on recursion in the C preprocessor.